An Introduction to Linguistic Anthropology

 In linguistic anthropology, we study language in social and cultural contexts.
 Linguistic anthropology includes the study of ancient and modern languages, how language changes over time, dialects and accents, and how speech and writings reflect social differences.

 Linguistic anthropology studies linguistics (the scientific study of language) about culture.
 There is a deep connection between language and culture.
-Every society has its way of speaking.
+Every society has its own way of speaking.
 There is always an influence of culture on language.

 It studies the structure of language, variation and meaning in sociocultural settings.
 It studies how language is transmitted from one generation to the next one, how ideas are transmitted through words, how words are visualized etc.